Sarah Wootton – Chief Executive

 Phone: 020 7479 7730

-Davina Hehir – Director of Legal Strategy, Policy and Services
+Davina Hehir – Director of Policy and Legal Strategy

-Davina is Compassion in Dying’s Director of Legal Strategy, Policy and Services, and holds the same role at Dignity in Dying.
-She is responsible for developing Compassion in Dying’s policies on end-of-life decision-making and care, and for managing legal and stakeholder relations.
+Davina is Compassion in Dying’s Director of Policy and Legal Strategy, and holds the same role at Dignity in Dying.
+She is responsible for developing Compassion in Dying’s policies on end-of-life decision-making and care, and for monitoring legal developments related to patient decision-making and care.

 Prior to working at Compassion in Dying, Davina worked for the BBC and the General Social Care Council.